 The Veterinary Technology program, which was first offered in Fall 2006, welcomes new students once yearly with 48 openings at the Tuscarawas Campus and 24 openings at the Trumbull campus.

-Students interested in veterinary technology or becoming a Veterinary Technician should carefully review the Information Packet and Program Application.
+Students interested in veterinary technology or becoming a Veterinary Technician should carefully review the forms below.
 Applications and required forms are due by March 15 each year.

 - A minimum cumulative grade point average (GPA) of 2.5 is required for all applicants in order to apply to the program.
 Applications will not be considered for students not meeting the minimum GPA requirement.